 - Balance sheets

-- Forecasted income, cash flow, and balance sheets
+- Forecasted income statements, cash flow, and balance sheets

-- Monthly or quarterly projections for the first year of business
+- Monthly or quarterly projections for year one

 - Tax returns